 General Studies students become well-rounded graduates through coursework in the humanities and creative arts, social sciences, and physical and life sciences, as well as proficiency in computer and information literacy, quantitative literacy, and writing.

 What degrees are available?

-The Associate of Science (AS) and the Associate of Arts (AA) are available, and the difference between an AS and AA at Weber State University is that the AA requires proficiency in a second language.
+The Associate of Science (AS) and the Associate of Arts (AA) are available, and the difference between an AS and AA at Weber State University is that the AA requires proficiency in a foreign language or American Sign Language (ASL).
 See the Weber State University Catalog for more information.